 You’ll be happy to know that Sedona has plenty of dog-friendly lodging.

-Top dog-friendly lodging options in Sedona:
+Top dog-friendly hotel lodging options in Sedona:

 - Hilton Resort at Bell Rock: Hilton properties are generally my go-to when traveling with a dog because most hotels accept large breeds with a $75 deposit.
-This Bell Rock property in Sedona looks stunning, but unfortunately, it was booked while I was in town.
-Make sure you reserve a room early if you want to stay there.

 - Best Western Plus Arroyo Roble Hotel & Creekside: This Best Western property allows up to 2 pets per room with an 80lb weight limit.
 They charge $40 per day for a pet fee and a $75 pet deposit.